 Doing Without Believing, with Michael Brownstein, Synthese 193(9): 2815-2836, 2016 [abstract].

-Act Consequentialism and Inefficacy, in The Ethics of Food: An Introductory Textbook (eds.
-Anne Barnhill, Mark Budolfson, and Tyler Doggett), Oxford University Press, 210-214, 2016 [abstract].
+Act Consequentialism and Inefficacy, in Food, Ethics, and Society (eds.
+Anne Barnhill, Mark Budolfson, and Tyler Doggett), Oxford University Press: 210-214, 2016 [abstract].

 Shifty Characters, Philosophical Studies 167(3): 519-540, 2014 [abstract].